-At the recent RVIA California Show in Fontana CA, I had to explain to my seminar attendees what winter actually was!
+At a previous RVIA California Show in Fontana CA, I had to explain to my seminar attendees what winter actually was!
 It was 100+ degrees in California and most of them stared at me like a dog staring at a ceiling fan when we discussed cold weather camping.
 Being from the Midwest (Iowa) we only have two seasons, winter and road construction so we have become very good at winterizing our rigs.
 So even though most of the attendees were not going to store their rigs in sub-freezing temperatures, they might go to the mountains where temperatures could reach below freezing over 6 months out of the year.

 So weather (pun intended) you are storing your rig for the winter in areas subject to freezing temperatures or might venture to such areas, it’s good to know the basics of how to protect your rig from damage due to a longer storage period and freezing temperatures.

 Develop a checklist

 It’s important to identify what appliances, water systems, dump tanks, and other accessories your rig has and customize a list to make sure everything is verified.
 Your rig may have a refrigerator ice maker, toilet shower, chassis battery, or other items that need attention before storing the unit.

 This is the first step in winterizing, you need to make sure water in your freshwater tank, water lines, water pump, and dump tanks are either protected with RV antifreeze or removed completely as frozen water expands and will split water lines and rupture water heater tanks.
 This causes tremendous damage when the temperatures rise and the water soaks into the carpet, floor, and other parts of the rig.

 Non-toxic, “pink” RV anti-freeze can be used to replace all the water in your rig.
 It will not harm any of the plastic components and has no residual taste or toxic effects for your freshwater system.

 - Start by draining your freshwater, greywater, and black water tanks completely.